Kumaon division: Folk dances

 Many classical dance forms and folk art are practised in the Kumaon.
 Some well-known dances include Hurkiya Baul, Jhora-Chanchri and Chholiya.
 Music is an integral part of the Kumaoni culture.
 Popular types of folk songs include Mangal and Nyoli.
 These folk songs are played on instruments including dhol, damau, turri, ransingha, dholki, daur, thali, bhankora, mandan and mashakbaja.
-A famous Kumaoni folk is Bedu Pako Baro Masa.
+A famous Kumaoni folk song is Bedu Pako Baro Masa.
 Music is also used as a medium through which the gods are invoked.
 Jagar is a form of spirit worship in which the singer, or Jagariya, sings a ballad of the gods, with allusions to great epics, like Mahabharat and Ramayana, that describe the adventures and exploits of the god being invoked.